EMXC-Skiing/massnordic-web/index.md

     - **Championship Races** (MIAA & NEPSAC).
     - **Eastern Cups**.
 - Coaches report race results to the MA Nordic Committee for the purpose of point calculation.
 The dataset of race results is viewable [here](https://app.hex.tech/70f48122-c26b-4657-9a9c-f117cb78c48a/app/61a8b3dd-f74a-4b84-bee3-2041395ea866/latest).
-- For more details about the points system, visit the [About MA Nordic Points]({% link mass-nordic-points/about.md %}) page.

 ## Mass Nordic Cup